dnwhte/Umbraco.MultipleStartNodes/README.md

 ---

-**On the front-end** a number of angular http interceptors are used to swap out Umbraco html views for custom versions.
+**On the front-end** a number of angular http interceptors are used to swap out Umbraco html views for custom versions with custom controllers.

     views/components/editor/umb-breadcrumbs.html